 – The local regional library “Petar Stapov” is located in the City of Targovishte;

 – Borovo Eye Lake – is located in the park of the same name in the southwestern part of Targovishte.
 Water lilies can be seen by the lake’s lane, and in summer water and fish are placed in the waters.
 In the park around the lake there are alleys for walks, benches for recreation and restaurant;

 – Waterfall in the locality of Boaza (4 miles from Targovishte) – the waterfall is located in the Boaza area, next to the main road Varna-Sofia.
 It is formed by an underground stream of the Vrana River, which is on the rock surface and is about 5 meters high;

 – Aviation Park in Omurtag – located right at the entrance of the city.
 The idea for the construction of outdoor exposure is the second Bulgarian cosmonaut – Alexander Alexandrov.
 There are three airplanes in the aviation fleet with which Alexandrov flew, a rocket launcher and aviation equipment.
 The complex is extremely attractive for both small and large visitors;

-– Krepchan Rock Monastery – there is the oldest inscription of Cyrillic in Bulgaria.
+– The Rock Monastery in Krepcha – there is the oldest inscription of Cyrillic in Bulgaria.